No.18 Inadvertent disclosure

 • you should notify the sender (whether a solicitor or otherwise) of the steps you have taken to prevent inappropriate use of the material.

 On occasions, you may only become aware that the material is confidential and has been disclosed inadvertently after you have commenced reviewing in whole or in part the document or material received.
 In those circumstances, you should notify the sender immediately and follow the above steps.
-Examples of such documents include advice from counsel, documents addressed to the other side and documents which clearly indicate their confidential nature.2
+Examples of such documents include advice from counsel, documents addressed to the other side and documents which clearly indicate their confidential nature.[2]

-If after receipt of the confidential but inadvertently disclosed document you are instructed by your client to review it, you must refuse to do so.3
+If after receipt of the confidential but inadvertently disclosed document you are instructed by your client to review it, you must refuse to do so.[3]
+If the clients insists, you may:

 • request permission from the other party to use the material; or